hgeorge82/PokeBall/README.md

 ## Final_Reflections

 ### CAD Relection-Mariam
-In the beginning we had no idea how we want this project to look like, so we started our first design with dog bowl
+In the beginning we had no idea how we want this project to look like, so we started our first design with a dog bowl, then we went from dog bowl to a Pokemon shape.
+At first it was kind of confusing on how to create a bowl shape.
+Then Mr. Miller told us that we can use the revolve tool to make a bowl.
+I knew the revolve tool, but I never knew how to use it, so learning how to use the revolve tool was really interesting and helpful.
+It was kind of diffcult

 ### Code Relection-Hope